gaultier/pandoc_resume/resume.md

 :   **Rust:** I initiated and led the effort to rewrite an insecure and crucial C++ codebase in Rust running on 10+ platforms as well as mentoring teammates to learn Rust & C++.

 2016-Present
-:   **Rust, Zig & Odin**: Enthusiast with several low-level open-source projects to my belt.
+:   **Zig & Odin**: Enthusiast with several low-level open-source projects to my belt.
 I would love to work with these languages for a living!

 Solid knowledge of **x64 assembly**, **Terraform**, **Python**, **JVM**, **Dtrace**.
 I worked on small and big production applications with those languages, but I don't see myself working full-time with those.